scalecube/slate/source/index.html.md

 ### Isolation

+#### RunTime
-different services communicate via postMessage events, this solution isolates each service.
+Different services communicate via postMessage events, this solution isolates each service. if one of the services throw exception, it won't break the whole js application.

+#### Development
+Each feature/service can be developed in isolation from other features/services. services will be able to integrate together base on the interface of each service.

 ### Scalability

+#### RunTime
-scalecube bootstrap is the same if your feature located on the main thread or in a web-worker.
+Scalecube bootstrap is the same if your feature located on the main thread or in a web-worker. therefor, it is easier to use workers to scale your runtime processing.

+#### Development
+Scalecube provide easy way to integrate services base on their definition.

 ## NodeJS